sftcd/elig/draft-carpenter-eligibility-expand.md

 # Possible Future Work {#undone}

-- Combined paths (e.g., a person who partly satisfies Path 3 and Path 5);
+- Combined paths (e.g., a person who partly satisfies Path 2 and Path 5);
 otherwise known as a "points system".
+That seems to involve work/complexity either for the secretariat or for the volunteer.

-- Considering "time decay" so that recent participation is more highly valued.
+- Tweaking the "time decay" in each of the path definitions that ensures recent participation is more highly valued.

 - Separating the NomCom volunteer criteria from the recall petitioner criteria.

 # IANA Considerations